Marshals (TV series)

-Y: Marshals is an upcoming American Neo-Western television series created by Taylor Sheridan, David C. Glasser, and Spencer Hudnut, and is set to premiere on CBS on March 1, 2026.
-The series serves as both a spin-off and sequel to Yellowstone (2018–24).
-It stars Luke Grimes, Gil Birmingham, Mo Brings Plenty, and Brecken Merrill reprising their roles from Yellowstone, with Arielle Kebbel, Ash Santos, Tatanka Means, and Logan Marshall-Green also starring.
+Marshals is an American neo-Western and police procedural television series created by Spencer Hudnut.
+The series serves as both a spin-off and sequel to Yellowstone (2018–2024) and is the fourth television series in the Yellowstone franchise.
+It stars Luke Grimes, Brecken Merrill, Mo Brings Plenty, and Gil Birmingham reprising their roles from Yellowstone, with Logan Marshall-Green, Arielle Kebbel, Ash Santos, and Tatanka Means also starring.

+Marshals premiered on CBS on March 1, 2026.
+In March 2026, the series was renewed for a second season which is set to premiere on October 4, 2026.
+The show was nominated for Best Broadcast Network Drama Ensemble at the 6th Astra TV Awards.

 Premise

-Y: Marshals is set to follow former U.S. Navy SEAL and rancher Kayce Dutton as he joins a specialized group of U.S. Marshals tasked with protecting Montana.
+Marshals follows former U.S. Navy SEAL and current rancher Kayce Dutton as he joins a specialized group of U.S. Marshals tasked with protecting Montana.